 Squarespace offers stunning templates that would suit high fashion stores, restaurants or professional, image-led blogs.

 It uses a drag-and-drop system to help you get your website looking just how you want it without requiring any coding at all.

 You can browse the templates, which will give you a good idea whether Squarespace will be right for you.
-If you decide it is, prices start at $12 per month, which is just under £10.
+If you decide it is, prices start at $12 / £10 per month for the Personal plan.